BetterErrors/better_errors/README.md

 ## Features

+For screenshots of these features, [see the wiki](https://github.com/charliesome/better_errors/wiki).

 * Full stack trace
 * Source code inspection for all stack frames (with highlighting)
 * Local and instance variable inspection
-* Live REPL on every stack frame
+* Live shell (REPL) on every stack frame
+* Links directly to the source line in your editor
+* Useful information in non-HTML requests

 ## Installation